slackapi/bolt-js/docs/_future/triggers.md

 ### Update a Trigger {#update}

-Make an update to a pre-existing Trigger by using the `slack trigger update` command.
+Make an update to a preexisting Trigger by using the `slack trigger update` command.
 Provide the same payload you used to create the trigger *in its entirety*, in addition to the Trigger ID.

 ```bash
 slack trigger update --trigger-id Ft123ABC --trigger-def "path/to/trigger.json"